amoffat/pypandora/README.md

 The rpcs server can be started with python -m "pypandora.rpc_server", by default it listens on port 8123

-Mark Rogers has written a kickass web frontend here http://github.com/f4nt/djpandora
+Mark Rogers has written a [kickass web frontend](http://github.com/f4nt/djpandora) to control the rpc server from your browser.